Marathon: After a marathon

 Marathon participation may result in various medical, musculoskeletal, and dermatological complaints.
 Delayed onset muscle soreness (DOMS) is a common condition affecting runners during the first week following a marathon.
 Various types of mild exercise or massage have been recommended to alleviate pain secondary to DOMS.
 Dermatological issues frequently include "jogger's nipple", "jogger's toe", and blisters.

 The immune system is reportedly suppressed for a short time.
-Changes to the blood chemistry may lead physicians to mistakenly diagnose heart malfunction.
+Changes to the blood chemistry, such as elevated Cardiac Troponin T, may lead physicians to mistakenly diagnose heart malfunction.

 After long training runs and the marathon itself, consuming carbohydrates to replace glycogen stores and protein to aid muscle recovery is commonly recommended.
 In addition, soaking the lower half of the body for approximately 20 minutes in cold or ice water may force blood through the leg muscles to speed recovery.

 Health risks

 Marathon running has various health risks, though these can be diminished with preparation and care.
 Training and the races themselves can put runners under stress.
 While very rare, even death is a possibility during a race.

 Common minor health risks include blisters, tendonitis, fatigue, knee or ankle sprain, dehydration (electrolyte imbalance), and other conditions.
 Many are categorised as overuse injuries.